Efimov three-body states on top of a Fermi sea

 Above we assume an inert Fermi sea.
 This is expected to be a good approximation on the $a<0$ side of the resonance.
 When interactions are present one must in general consider the effects of exciting particle-hole pairs in the Fermi sea.
 In principle, this can be done in a self-consistent manner through dressed particle-hole propagators which is numerically very difficult.
-The STM formalism is, however, completely general and one can take corrections to the inert sea into account order by order.
-To estimate these effects, we have used a $k_{\rm{F}}$-dependent effective scattering length that includes effects of particle-hole pairs to lowest non-trivial order \cite{zhou}.
-What we find is that while the positions of thresholds will move, the scaling law discussed above remains the same.
-This strongly suggests that our findings are robust when including particle-hole correlations.
-We caution that such an approach is expected to break down on the BEC side of the resonance where strongly bound dimers are present in the system.
+The formalism can, however, be used to take corrections to the inert sea into account order by order (similar to the discussion in Ref.~\cite{combescot2}).
+To estimate these effects, we have used a $k_{\rm{F}}$-dependent effective scattering length that includes the well-known Gorkov-Melik-Barkudarov particle-hole fluctuations (see Appendix~\ref{app-higher}).
+We find that while the positions of thresholds will move, the scaling law discussed above remains the same.
+This suggests that our findings could be robust even when including particle-hole correlations, and indicates the generic nature of Efimov scaling even in the presence of a Fermi sea.
+However, there are some intrinsic differences between the two- and three-body problems which can for instance be seen in the rather smooth behavior of the two-body wave function through the BCS-BEC crossover in contrast to the oscillatory nature of the Efimov three-body wave function.
+Further studies of the influence of particle-hole correlations on the Efimov effect are therefore necessary to test its robustness in this type of many-body environment.
+Furthermore, we caution that our estimates of the particle-hole effects will become much worse and eventually break down on the BEC side of the resonance where strongly bound dimers are present in the system.
 Monte Carlo calculations \cite{monte} find a two-body dimer threshold that is larger than results from low-order diagrammatical calculations \cite{zhou}.
-However, even if we change the coefficient of the term linear in $k_{\rm{F}}$ in the effective scattering length, the scaling remains the same.
-This indicates the generic nature of Efimov scaling in the presence of a Fermi sea.
+While it has been shown that when including the effects of single particle-hole pairs, the result is in very good agreement with Monte Carlo calculations even on the BEC side \cite{chevy,combescot2,combescot1,mora,punk} (see Appendix~\ref{app-higher}), this does not necessarily imply similar good agreement for the more complicated Efimov three-body systems and further studies are warranted.
+In any case, for the observation of Efimov physics and the results discussed here it is not necessary to approach the deep BEC regime.